Aleph-Alpha/pharia-kernel-sdk-py/docs/source/introduction.md

 ### Speed of Deployment

 The Kernel allows developers to focus on the problems they are trying to solve.
-It abstracts away most of the accidental complexity of deploying AI applications.
+It abstracts away most of the complexity of deploying AI applications.
 Once developers are happy with their methodology, a new or updated Skill can be brought into production within seconds.

 ### Scalability

 Skills in the Kernel run as serverless components.
-There is no limit on the parallel requests that the Kernel can process.
+This means your code can serve many requests in parallel.
 Long, blocking calls to inference which often become a problem in AI applications do not prevent your Skill from being accessible.

-You don't need to monitor hundreds of containers and worry about uptime.
-Your Skill is always available.
+Serverless components also mean that you do not need to worry about uptime and scaling, as the Kernel will allocate resources dynamically between Skills.

 ### Maintainability

-While you can include dependency libraries into your skill, a Skill is itself does not need to worry about protocols like HTTP or file standard.
+You do not need to bring dependencies that take care of protocols like HTTP or file standards, as the Kernel already provides these capabilities.
-This means there less maintenance burden to update dependencies and adapt to changes in HTTP frameworks.
+Less dependencies mean less maintenance burden to keep dependencies up to date.

 ### Security

 AI applications become most useful when they have access to your knowledge base.
 This is also when they become a security risk, as this knowledge must not be exposed to unauthorized persons.
-The Kernels restricts the way that Skills can interact with the outside world.
+The Kernel restricts the way that Skills can interact with the outside world.
 This allows developers to be creative in their methodology while minimizing the attack surface.

-### Central Configuration
+### Compliance

-Do you want to switch your telemetry backend or update the way your Skill is traced?
-Update the setting on the Kernel and all your traces will go to a different place.
+The Kernel exposes some configuration options that can be set centrally for all Skills.
+This means that all of your skills operate in the same way.
+Metrics, telemetry, authentication and inference backend do not need to be specified per Skill.

-### GitOps
+### Deployment

 Skill management and deployment follows modern best practices.
-Skills can be scored in arbitrary registries from which the Kernel loads them.
+Skills can be stored in and loaded from any configured OCI registry.

-### Integration
+### Integration into PhariaAI

-The Kernel integrates tightly into the Pharia stack.
-Traces can be viewed in the PhariaStudio and Skills can be evaluated against uploaded datasets.
+The Kernel integrates tightly into the PhariaAI stack.
+Traces can be viewed in PhariaStudio and Skills can be evaluated against uploaded datasets.

 ### Discoverability

-The Kernel provides a Skill catalogue that makes it easy to retrieve descriptions and metadata like input and output schema for Skills.
+The Kernel makes it easy to retrieve descriptions and metadata like input and output schema for Skills.

 ### Agent Ready